Mitigating the Bias of Centered Objects in Common Datasets: Regional training results on U-net architecture based CNNs

-This last example shows how substantially the process of evaluation may affect the evaluation results in accordance to the position of the object, and thus based on all the previously described measurement results we recommend the separate evaluation of CNNs on objects with different distances to the edges of the images, thus ascertaining whether the CNN has a consistent predictive value on the whole image, or whether for some regions on the image the CNN should be considered malfunctioning.

 In all measurements we will list only the main and most determining parameters of our experiments.
-For the detailed set of parameters and implementation of all of our experiments using Pytorch \cite{Pytorch} please visit the following link: -the link was removed for the sake of anonymity, but our code is available as supplementary material-.
+For the detailed set of parameters and implementation of all of our experiments using Pytorch \cite{Pytorch} please check our codes in the supplementary material.